promregator/promregator/README.md

 For further details on the architecture of Promregator, please look at the [architecture page](docs/architecture.md).

 During the course of action, we came across several other implementation alternatives.
 Due to one or the other reason they were not implemented.
-You may find a detailed discussion about these approaches on our [Discarded Ideas page](docs/discarded-ideas.md)
+You may find a detailed discussion about these approaches on our [discarded ideas page](docs/discarded-ideas.md)

 ## Prerequisites